mpenet/tape/README.md

 In short for when Kafka is too much and durable-queue not enough.

-Chronicle Queue is similar to a low latency broker less durable/persisted JVM topic.
+Chronicle Queue is similar to a low latency broker-less durable/persisted JVM topic.
 Tape focuses on embedded usage (we do not support topic distribution).
 It's essentially a disk-backed queue, allowing for queues that can survive processes dying, and whose size